microsoft/moaw/HOW_TO_USE.md

 - You can share any individual markdown-formatted page, using the URL format: `https://aka.ms/ws/page?src=<workshop_folder/path_to_file>` or `https://aka.ms/ws/page?src=gh:<github_repo/path_to_file>`<br>
 This is useful for sharing prerequisites, notes, etc.

+#### Customized catalog view

+You can customize the catalog view by adding the following parameters to the URL:

+- `sub=<tag_list>`: Filter the catalog by tags (coma-separated).
+Tags defined in the `sub` parameter will not be displayed nor changeable by the users, and they'll be able to filter using search or additional tags as usual.

+- `lang=<language>`: Filter the catalog by language.
+The language must be a valid [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) 2-letter code.

 ## 🚀 Create a new workshop

 You can create a new workshop by creating a new folder in the `workshops` folder, and adding a `workshop.md` file inside it.